hahn-kev/ftl-xml-extension/README.md

 # FTL XML

-FTL XML is intended to improve the editing expierince for any mod dev, please let me know of any additional features that you would like to have included.
+FTL XML is intended to improve the editing experience for any mod dev, please let me know of any additional features that you would like to have included.

 ## Features